Find Affordable College Courses

 The average amount in student loans that criminal justice majors at AAMU take out while working on their Bachelor's Degree is $36,325.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $170.

-Full Criminal Justice & Corrections at Alabama A & M University Report
+Read full report on Criminal Justice & Corrections at Alabama A & M University

-University of North Alabama landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
-Located in the city of Florence, UNA is a public school with a medium-sized student population.
+University of North Alabama came in at #9 in this year’s edition of the Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Alabama ranking.
+Located in the city of Florence, UNA is a public college with a medium-sized student population.

 Of the 26 students majoring in criminal justice at UNA, 46% are male and 54% are female.